 Let’s not wait nearly 75 years to honor our veterans.
 All too often, acknowledgment for their commitment and valor is long-delayed or even denied.
 Such is the case for the WWII Doolittle Tokyo Raiders.

 On April 18, 1942, fueled by the need for action in the devastating aftermath of Pearl Harbor, the U.S. commenced a daring and dangerous air raid over Tokyo.
 Detected by the Japanese, hours prior to takeoff and further out to sea than dictated, immediate departure was required of the airmen.
 Led by Lieutenant Colonel James H. Doolittle, 16 B-25 bomber planes were swiftly launched from the carrier deck of the USS Hornet.
 Their targets were industrial and military installations in Japan with escape to safe-landing destinations in China.
 With fuel consumption a major concern, as well as threat of anti-aircraft fire and enemy interception, it was a risky endeavor for safe passage of these men.

 Beyond the targeted bombing, the mission proved a success in a reciprocal lesson of vulnerability which took a toll on Imperial Japan and its military strategy.
 The operation by the Tokyo Raiders, which greatly boosted American and allied morale, would generate strategic benefits for the U.S. in the Battle of Midway and disaster for the Japanese.

 The raid would claim a sacrifice in return.
-Eighty valiant men, recruited from the 17th Bomb Group, had volunteered for an unspecified and perilous objective.
+Eighty valiant men, recruited from the 17th Bombardment Group, had volunteered for an unspecified and perilous objective.
 Although most would survive, one would lose his life in parachuting over China and two by ditching off the China coast.
 Three of eight airmen, captured by the Japanese, would die by execution.
 A fourth perished in a Japanese prison as the others endured harsh and extreme confinement.
 Essentially all 16 bombers inevitably were lost.
 Of the 15 reaching China, 11 were destroyed during bail-outs and 1 crash-landing, while 3 were ditched at sea.
 The remaining, seriously low on fuel, was confiscated on landing in Russia and the crew incarcerated.